 - Relatively painless

-- No recovery or downtime, immediately return to normal daily activities afterward
+- No recovery or downtime.
+You can immediately return to normal daily activities afterward

 - Proven effective with negligible risk